Skip to main content

 Securing your network

-Organizations can better protect their networks by investing in a managed security service from a provider with technology that can safeguard network operations and ensure security measures are always up-to-date.
+Organizations can better protect their networks by investing in a managed security service from a provider with technology that can safeguard network operations and ensure security measures are always up to date.
 Managed services take the guesswork out of network security and also free up your IT team to focus on other business-critical initiatives.

 When evaluating solutions, look for an option that provides a fully integrated firewall and comes with end-to-end system design, installation and support.
 The best solutions also offer unified threat management (UTM) with capabilities for intrusion prevention, content filtering, DNS protection and antivirus.
-Some vendors offer this protection as part of a comprehensive, all-in-one network solution while others may need to buy security features as an added service.
+Some vendors offer this protection as part of a comprehensive, all-in-one network solution while others may require you to buy security features as an added service.

 Securing your connectivity